-Student Name (Print): Program: Date: //
+tudent Name (Print):Date:/ /

-STUDENT SECTION: REQUEST FO R APPROVAL
+STUDENT SECTION: REQUEST FOR APPROVAL

 Exempted Absence Reason Dates Requested Hours Requested Contact Person/Agency Activity Location

 Job Interview

 Job Orientation

 Workshop or Conference

 Jury Duty

 Court Appearance

 Military Duty

-Exempted Absence Reason Dates Requested ntation: Submit a lette vidence to the Prograr
+Exempted Absence Reason Dates Requested Documentation: Submit a letter & the following evidence to the Program Director

-Bereavement Leave ting leave, explaining re orial pamphlet and/or ne • •
+Bereavement Leave Letter requesting leave, explaining relationship, and provide memorial pamphlet and/or newspaper obituary.

-Leave of Absence Typed letter (with other supporting documentation, if possible) to verify extenuating circumstances.
-Refer to (LOA) may be 5-20 Policy. consecutive days
+Leave of Absence (LOA) may be 5-20 consecutive days Typed letter (with other supporting documentation, if possible) to verify extenuating circumstances.
+Refer to Policy.

-Note: Usually not granted if you are on any type of probationary status.

-Leave of Absence (LOA): Students may take a total of two (2) LOA during a school year.
-A student must be enrolled 20 consecutive school days to be eligible for a leave (refer to policy).
-This request form should be completed prior to the leave.
-Extenuating circumstances are hospitalization, extended illness with a doctor's note, or a family/life crisis.
+be enrolled 20 consecutive be completed prior to the doctor's note, or a family/ LOA Policy: Due to the A): Students may re school days to leave.
+Extenu life crisis. y take a total of to be eligible for ating circumstathe full-time loc eationary status.
+Totwo (2) LOA during a school of a leave (refer to policy).
+This ances are hospitalization, extended by the control of the s request form should tended illness with a ns, students who take

-LOA Policy: Due to the intense pace of the full-time lock-step PN, RC, & DA programs, students who take a LOA and are out more than 5-10 consecutive days may need to withdraw and request readmission at a later date.

-PROGRAM DIRECTOR -- APPROVAL SECTION
+PROGRAM DIRECTOR - APPROVAL SECTION

-Student Signature:
+Student Signature: Da te:

-Date:

-Program Director Signature:
+Program Director Sigi nature: Da te:

-Date:

-Send copy of LOA form to the Financial Aid Office.
+☐ Send co nny of I OA for rm to the Fin: ancial Aid Office

-Revised 6/17/18